ricardozanini/cicd-rest-app-ocp/README.md

 ## CI/CD Sample for OpenShift with Jenkins

 This is a sample project that can be used in demos and/or as reference to build a CI/CD implementation using Jenkins and OpenShift to deploy a Spring Boot REST application.
-Use at your on discretion.
+Use at your own discretion.

 ### How to use